Welcome to Key Stage One

 In Key Stage One we are organised into three classes which are situated on the ground or first floor.

 Parent and teacher meetings will be held in the Autumn and Spring terms.
 We will be able to discuss how your child has settled in, the progress they are making and how you can further help your child at home.
 If at any point you need to speak to your child’s teacher, please make an appointment with the office if it will take longer than a quick question before or after school.
 You can also use their partnership books to note down any questions – they will be checked at least once a week by your child’s class teacher so any queries can be picked up then.

 This year, we have some really exciting topics.
 In the Spring term, we will be learning about London with a historical focus on the Great Fire of London.
-We will also be learning about dinosaurs and poetry.
-In the Summer term, we will be exploring the seaside and thinking about pirates and adventures.
+We will also be learning about space.
+In the Summer term, we will be exploring the garden and thinking about the continent of Africa.